openwdl/wdl/versions/development/SPEC.md

 ## Task Definition

 A task is a declarative construct with a focus on constructing a command from a template.
 The command specification is interpreted in an engine and backend agnostic way.
-The command is a UNIX bash command line which will be run (ideally in a Docker image).
+The command is a UNIX bash command line which will be run (ideally in a container (such as a Docker image)).

 Tasks explicitly define their inputs and outputs which is essential for building dependencies between tasks.